-Ben started working at the Co-op eight years ago and gained experience in both the Grocery and Produce departments before taking the helm as Produce Manager.
+Ben started working at the Co-op in 2006, and he gained experience in both the Grocery and Produce departments before taking the helm as Produce Manager.
 Ben immigrated from the UK and brings with him a wide range of experience.
 He grew up in a family that owned a restaurant and with a mother who taught cooking.
 Ben worked four years with the UK’s Soil Association, which also contributed to his reverence for, and understanding of, food issues.
 Ben has also cooked for guests in ski resorts in France and the US.

 Ben has also been involved with other related groups including Kootenay Co-op Radio, Kootenay Local Agricultural Society (KLAS) and most recently FarmFoodFork.
 The Co-op’s role at the forefront of local, dynamic business is exciting to be part of and one with which Ben is pleased to evolve.